eyal0/Chicken-story/README.md

 ![image](https://user-images.githubusercontent.com/109809/110151548-da419280-7d9d-11eb-999e-fc2f0315f88e.png)

-You'd think that this would be a deal-breaker for automation but it really isn't.
+You'd think that this would be a deal-breaker for automation but it isn't.
 There are a dozen [online captcha solving services](https://prowebscraper.com/blog/top-10-captcha-solving-services-compared/).
 They cost about [$1 for 500 solved](https://de-captcher.com/) puzzles.
 Club Bing popped up a captcha once every 4 games.
-Each game earned you 20 tickets if you got all the words right and an Xbox was about 80,000 tickets, I think, so:
+Each game earned you 20 tickets if you got all the words right and an Xbox was 55,000 tickets.

 ```
 (1 Xbox / 55000tickets) * (20 tickets / game) * (4 games / captcha) * (500 captchas / 1USD) = 1 Xbox for 73 cents
 ```

 Pretty good deal.
-Also, it would take you 55 days because you could only earn 1000 tickets per day but you could run a few different accounts so at the end of 55 days you'd pick up a few Xboxs.
+Also, it would take you 55 days because you could only earn 1000 tickets per day.
+But you could run a few different accounts so at the end of 55 days you'd pick up a few Xboxs.
+Cheaper prizes even faster: A video game was 5000 tickets.

-Also, the captcha solver explains why scripting was so popular.
-Those services that solve captchas have affiliate programs.
-The script that does the solving sends an affiliate code along with the request and the the affiliate gets a bit of the money.
-So script writers were incentivized to share the script far and wide and write the best one.
+The captcha solving service explains why cheating was so popular:  Those services have affiliate programs.
+The script that does the solving sends an affiliate code along with the request and the the affiliate gets a bit of the money that the user is paying.
+So script writers were incentivized to share the script far and wide and write the very best one.

 # Cat-captcha